websightful/django-paddle-subscriptions-docs/src/index.md

 In addition to that, Django Paddle Subscriptions uses [currencies](https://pypi.org/project/currencies/), [django-ipware](https://github.com/un33k/django-ipware), and [func-timeout](https://pypi.org/project/func-timeout/).

+## Known issues

+The current version of Django Paddle Subscriptions doesn't work together with __google-api-python-client__, because of a [issue in its implementation](https://github.com/googleapis/google-api-python-client/issues/2485).

 ## Disclaimer

 Django Paddle Subscriptions app is provided without any warranties or guarantees, either explicit or implied.